Democrats get personal on second night of debates, but once again scorch Trump for racism - Jewish Telegraphic Agency

 Immigration featured large in the debate Wednesday, with the major difference over whether illegal crossings should be decriminalized.
 Sen. Michael Bennet, D-Colo., opposed decriminalization but added that he did not believe that anyone on the stage would separate children from their parents at the border, as had the Trump administration.

 “This is personal for me,” Bennet said.
 “My mom is an immigrant, and she was separated from her parents during the Holocaust in Poland.”
-Bennet had in the June debates also noted the Holocaust past of his mother and grandparents.
+Bennet, who does not identify himself as Jewish, had in the June debates also noted the Holocaust past of his mother and grandparents.

 Biden’s first remarks were aimed at Trump’s divisive rhetoric.
 “Just look at this stage, made up of very diverse people from diverse backgrounds, went on to be mayors, senators, governors, congresswomen, members of the cabinet, and, yes, even a vice president,” he said.
 “Mr. President, this is America.
 And we are stronger and great because of this diversity, Mr. President, not in spite of it, Mr. President.”

-Foreign policy once again barely feature din the questions from CNN moderators.
+Foreign policy once again barely featured in the questions from CNN moderators.
 Andrew Yang, an entrepreneur, was the only candidate to be asked a question about Iran policy.
 “I would move to deescalate tensions with Iran because they’re responding to us pulling out of the agreement,” Yang said, referring to the 2015 Iran nuclear deal, which Trump pulled out of in 2018.

-“We have to reenter that agreement and renegotiate the timelines because right now the timelines don’t make sense,” Yang said, apparently referring to criticisms that the deal negotiated under the Obama administration allowed Iran to return to weapons-grade enrichment levels too soon.
+“We have to reenter that agreement and renegotiate the timelines because right now the timelines don’t make sense,” said Yang.
+Critics of the deal negotiated under the Obama administration said it allowed Iran to return to weapons-grade enrichment levels too soon.

 The deal traded sanctions relief for a rollback of parts of Iran’s nuclear program, and its commitment to never seek a weapon.
 As Trump has reintroduced and reinforced sanctions, the Iranians have begun to violate some terms of the deal, including limits on stockpiles of enriched uranium.